-The most common complications to expect after neutering or spaying are related to self-trauma, when pets inflict damage with their tongues or potentially with their paws.
-Infection or dehiscence of the incision are typical consequences.
+The most common complications to expect after neutering or spaying are related to self-trauma.
+This means your furry friend might lick, chew, or scratch at their incision, leading to infection or even the wound splitting open.
 Here are a few strategies to help avoid these complications:

 Keep that cone on!

 Keep a close eye on your dog if you remove the recovery collar for eating or walking.
 Replace the collar immediately should you notice that they attempt to lick the incision.

 Watch out for rubbing of the incision on the floor or other surfaces.